ijlyttle/vembedr/README.md

 `https://channel9.msdn.com/Events/useR-international-R-User-conference/useR2016/`**`Literate-Programming`**

-The trick for these useR! videos is that the `id` is just the last component of the URLs path.
+The trick for these useR! videos is that the `id` is just the last component of the URL's path.

 ``` r
 embed_user2016(id = "Literate-Programming")